bachato/state-alchemist/README.md

 ### Deleting Mods

 If there ever is a mod you're using with State Alchemist that you want to delete permanently, **make sure to disable that mod in State Alchemist first** if it isn't already disabled.
+This will make sure all files for that mod are returned to their original locations within the folders in `mod_alchemy`.

 Once you're sure it's disabled, deleting the mod is as easy as deleting the `mod_alchemy/<title_id>/<group_name>/<thing_being_modded>/<mod_name>` folder belonging to it from your SD card.